ABOUT LEVOFLOX 750 MG

 HOW SHOULD I TAKE LEVOFLOXACIN?

-Take Levofloxacin (Levaquin, Alevo) strictly as prescribed by your doctor.
+Take Levofloxacin (Levaquin, Alevo) strictly as prescribed by you’re doctor.
 Never alter the dosage by any amount or use it for longer than prescribed period.
 All medications come with a patient leaflet that contains complete information about the drug.
 Read it carefully for more details.

 Take Levofloxacin with a glass of water (8oz.).
 It is always better to consume several extra glasses of water or liquids each day while taking this medication.
 Levofloxacin may be taken with or without food, but make it a habit to take the medication at the same time every day.

 If you are taking an extended release tablet of Levofloxacin, swallow it whole.
 Chewing the tablet may result in releasing too much of the medication at one time.
-Don’t consume dairy items like milk, yogurt or calcium fortified juices while taking Levofloxacin though you can have them as part of your regular meal, just not along while taking the medication.
+Don’t consume dairy items like milk, yogurt or calcium fortified juices while taking Levofloxacin though you can have them as part of you’re regular meal, just not along while taking the medication.
 The reason is that the dairy items can make the medication less effective.

 WHAT IF I MISS A DOSE OF LEVOFLOXACIN?

 Don’t miss even a single dose of Levofloxacin or any medication, especially antibiotics.
 However if you miss a dose of Levofloxacin for any reasons, take it as soon as you remember.
 Don’t take the missed dose if the time to take the next dose is almost up.
 Don’t take two doses very close to each other to make up for the missed dose.